 Tips for visiting Sintra’s top landmarks

-Although Sintra is a very easy day trip to do independently, you might find it more efficient to book onto a guided day tour which often includes fast track entry to everything, plus you won’t need to wait around for the train or bus.
+Although Sintra is a very easy day trip to do independently, you might find it more efficient to book onto a guided day tour which includes transportation and fast track entry to everything, plus you won’t need to wait around for the train or bus.

 Day 13 & 14 – Porto

-Another stunning place to explore is the Clérigos Church, which is an ornately decorated Baroque church featuring a narrow tower you can climb.
+Other stunning places to explore are the Clérigos Church, which is an ornately decorated Baroque church featuring a narrow tower you can climb.
 Go up it to get a panoramic view of the city from above.
 From the church, head up towards Miradouro da Vitoria, for a different panoramic lookout point.
+If you love beautiful architecture, then it’s also worth taking a guided tour of the Palácio da Bolsa.

 Finish off the final night of your Spain Portugal trip itinerary with a locally-sourced dish and a glass of port from the many restaurants as you reflect on the abundance of fabulous things you have seen and experienced across Portugal and Spain in two weeks.